Leo3418/leo3418.github.io/collections/_posts/en/2020-07-27-compile-vcgencmd-on-fedora.md

 Don't want to build `vcgencmd` by yourself?
-I have made an RPM package for `userland` and uploaded it to a [Copr repository](https://copr.fedorainfracloud.org/coprs/leo3418/raspberrypi-userland/), so you can get `vcgencmd` working by simply running the following DNF commands:
+I have made an RPM package for `userland` and uploaded it to a [Copr repository](https://copr.fedorainfracloud.org/coprs/leo3418/raspberrypi-userland/), so anyone can get `vcgencmd` working by simply running the following DNF
+commands:

 ```console
 $ sudo dnf copr enable leo3418/raspberrypi-userland
 $ sudo dnf install raspberrypi-userland
 ```

-With this installation method, you can skip all the building and installation steps described above, including creating a `.conf` file under `/etc/ld.so.conf.d`, modifying `~/.bashrc`, and installing the udev rule.
-The only thing you must do is to add your user account to the `video` group.
+With this installation method, all the building and installation steps described above can be skipped, including creating a `.conf` file under `/etc/ld.so.conf.d`, modifying `~/.bashrc`, and installing the udev rule.
+The only thing that must be done manually is to add the user account to the `video` group.

 {% include asciinema-player.html name="dnf.cast" poster="npt:3.8" %}

 You can also build the RPM packages for `userland` by yourself from the SPEC file I wrote for it.
-For this one, I will only give you a demo of how to build the RPM packages instead of detailed instructions.
+For this one, I will only give a demo of how to build the RPM packages instead of detailed instructions.

 {% include asciinema-player.html name="build-rpm.cast"
     poster="data:text/plain,RPM Build Demo" %}